Raspberry Leaf Tea in Pregnancy – Benefits, Side Effects, and More

 - Add the raspberries in and simmer till the raspberries become pulpy.

-- Strain it and keep it to cool.
+- Strain it and keep it aside to let it cool.

-- Once it is cool, mix the raspberry juice, tea, lime juice, and the sugar syrup together.
+- Once it is cool, mix the raspberry juice, tea, lime juice, and sugar syrup together.

 - Add the crushed mint leaves (optional) and stir it.